hansa-lallu/portfolio/README.md

-##  Creating a porfolio to display projects using React
+##  Creating a portfolio to display projects using React

 ## Status - In Progress
 ### Check it out